Skip links

 Service-learning in higher education is an experiential educational pedagogy in which students engage in community service, reflect critically on this experience, and learn from it personally, socially and academically.
 The activities address human, social and environmental needs from the perspective of social justice and sustainable development, and aim at enriching learning in higher education, fostering civic responsibility and strengthening communities.
 Service-learning in is always recognize with ECTS credits.
 It brings together students, academics and the community whereby all become teaching resources, problem solvers and partners.
 In addition to enhancing academic and real world learning, the overall purpose of is to instil in students a sense of civic engagement and responsibility and work towards positive social change within society.”

-1. It integrates meaningful service and meets real needs
+1. It integrates meaningful service and meets real needs of society

 4. Community organizations are valued as partners

-5. Students have a strong voice
+5. Students have a strong voice and an active role in the process